Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Detection of Unverbalized Biases via Automated Black-Box Pipeline

 For each concept, the LLM generates: a verbalization check guide, an addition action (how to make the concept more prominent), and a removal action (how to remove the concept from the input).
 Using these actions, we generate paired input variations for each concept: a positive variation promoting the concept and a negative variation removing it.
 An LLM judge then filters concepts whose variations introduce confounds beyond the target concept (\cref{appsec:variations-quality}).
 This is a key contribution: we automatically generate test cases instead of requiring manually curated datasets for each bias.

-\paragraph{Baseline verbalization filter.} Before testing, we collect baseline responses ($M$'s responses on the original task inputs) and check whether each concept is already cited as a decision factor in $M$'s chain-of-thought.
+\paragraph{Baseline Verbalization Filter.} Before testing, we collect $M$'s baseline responses on the original task inputs and check whether each concept is already cited as a decision factor in its CoT.
 Importantly, merely stating a concept (e.g., repeating the input) without using the concept as justification for the decision does not count as verbalization.
 Concepts verbalized in $>\tau$ of baseline responses are filtered out as a cost-saving prefilter: if a concept is routinely cited as justification, it is by definition not an unverbalized bias.

-\paragraph{Collecting variation responses.} For each surviving concept, we collect $M$'s responses to both the positive and negative variations.

-\paragraph{Variation verbalization filter.} At each stage, after collecting responses, we check whether each concept is cited as a decision factor in the variation responses on discordant pairs (cases where $M$'s decision flipped between variations).
+\paragraph{Variation Verbalization Filter.} At each stage, after collecting responses, we check whether each concept is cited as a decision factor in the variation responses on discordant pairs (cases where $M$'s decision flipped between variations).
 Again, merely stating a concept without using the concept as justification for the decision does not count as verbalization.
 Concepts verbalized in $>\tau$ of discordant-pair responses are dropped before statistical testing.
 We focus on discordant pairs because these are the cases providing evidence for the bias: if the concept caused the decision to flip, we need to verify the model did not cite the concept as justification when making that flipped decision.
 Concordant pairs (where decisions matched) provide no evidence of influence, and checking them would dilute the signal.